 It is critical that all students possess the ability to communicate effectively using both the oral and written English language.
 All PharmD students must be interviewed in accordance with the American Council for Pharmaceutical Education (ACPE) Guidelines.
 The purpose of the interview process is to evaluate verbal communication skills and to determine if the candidate has an understanding of the pharmacy profession and commitment to patient care.
 Written communication skills will also be assessed in a standardized manner.

-Our interview day involves a welcome presentation, a short writing sample, a tour of the facilities, a group activity with current students involving patient scenarios and a 1:1 conversation with a UB SPPS faculty member, staff member or alumnus.
+UB SPPS Pharmacy Friday Interview Days involve a welcome presentation, a short writing sample, a tour of the facilities, a group activity with current students involving patient scenarios and a 1:1 conversation with a UB SPPS faculty member, staff member or alumnus.
 Occasionally, interviews involve current students and may be 2:1.
 A light snack is provided.

 See Parking & Directions.